 This report documents both the foundation for our design and existing science and technology that have the potential to enhance it.
 In order for scientists to more efficiently collect and analyze data from laboratory rats, Dr. Valvano requires that we design a system that consists of small medical implant with a long lifespan.
 In order to meet the design requirements and constraints that we outlined in our Problem Statement, our team conducted research on prior art involving inductive power transmission and communication.
 Using Wang’s most recent design as our basis, there are several ways we can improve upon it.
 First, we can reduce the size of the implant by using one set of coils for both the power transmission and communication instead of two.
 Additionally, we can strengthen the power transmission by increasing the number of and changing the geometry of the coils.
 Furthermore, we can improve the communication by using different frequencies to establish a connection and transfer data.
 Ultimately, our prior art search helped to clarify the foundation for our design, as well as discover possible advancements.
 The next step for our team is to use what we have learned to produce a preliminary design for the Oral Design Review.

+Final Thoughts

+-The review of prior art section is well done.

+-The impact section is not very helpful.
+All of the information that you have included in this section was already included in the review of prior art section.
+Each section should be something new (except the conclusion which is a summary).
+The impact section is where you tell me what you are going to do because of the research you have done.

+-I feel like you have only reported on the wireless transmission part of your project.
+There are other parts of your project that you have omitted.
+That’s okay, but I need to know why you have chosen to focus only on the wireless transmission part.

 REFERENCES